 Verizon is allowing families under one account to mix and match the carrier’s unlimited plans, so that children can use the cheaper plans, while their parents can use the more expensive plans, all under one account

-In addition to the three consumer unlimited plans, Verizon also has a new choice for business customers, which begins at $45 a month per line.
+In addition to the three consumer unlimited plans, Verizon has a choice for business customers, which begins at $45 a month per line.
 It offers the same 4G LTE deal as the BeyondUnlimited plan, but with just 480p video streaming on smartphones, and just 10 GB of LTE mobile hotspot data a month.

 Verizon Just Kids Plan